 Action to reduce plastic waste before it gets to oceans

 Our friends at Preserve are committed to reducing ocean plastics through their Preserve Ocean Plastics Initiative (POPI) where they create products out of plastic rescued from coastlines and waterways.
-One of their POPI partners is nonprofit organization Renew Oceans.
+One of their POPI partners is the nonprofit organization 5 Gyres.